-How to Weather-Proof Your Sporting Dog’s Off-Season Training
+How to Weatherproof Your Bird Dog’s Off-Season Training

-Weather extremes make it difficult to train and keep your sporting dog sharp during the off-season.
-Just as you probably don’t want to work in knee-deep snow, heavy rain or brutally hot, humid weather, neither does your dog.
+Weather extremes make it difficult to train and keep your bird dog sharp during the off-season.
+As much as your dog might want to work, weather conditions like deep snow, heavy rain or brutally hot, humid days, make it not only impractical but potentially unsafe.

-Professional gun dog trainers Paul McGagh of Glencoe Farm & Kennels in Bismarck, North Dakota, Clyde Vetter of Sharp Shooter’s Kennel in New Richmond, Wisconsin, and Josh Miller of River Stone Kennels in New Richmond, Wisconsin, recommend short training sessions consisting of simple obedience drills to keep a dog tuned up year-round, even when outdoor training isn’t an option.
+Professional gun dog trainers Paul McGagh of Glencoe Farm & Kennels in Bismarck, North Dakota, Clyde Vetter of Sharp Shooter’s Kennel in New Richmond, Wisconsin, and Ray Voigt of Purina, recommend short training sessions consisting of simple obedience drills to keep a dog tuned up year-round, even when outdoor training isn’t an option.

 “It is so important to train your dog every day, even if only for a few minutes,” McGagh advises.
 “When you can't go outside, indoor training in a garage or workshop is a great substitute.
 A physically and mentally engaged dog is a happy, well-behaved dog."

-Follow these simple, engaging obedience drills straight from the pros that can be done indoors even with limited space to help keep your dog in top mental and physical shape, regardless of the weather.
+Follow these simple, fun obedience drills straight from the pros that can be done indoors even with limited space to help keep your dog in tiptop mental and physical shape, regardless of the weather.

 1. Out of the Box